-- 1. Go to the Policies page.

-- 2. Choose Mobile Devices from the views selector.

-- 3. Click the policy name.
+- 1. Go to the Policies page. - 2.
+Choose Mobile Devices from the views selector. - 3.
+Click the policy name.
 This will open the policy settings page.

-- 4. Configure the policy settings as needed.
-Settings are organized under the following categories:

 - General

 - Details

 - Device Management

 - Security

 - Password

 - Profiles

 You can select the settings category using the menu from the left-side of the page.